 At Yanchep Beach Primary School, all students are taught to be safe and responsible digital citizens.
-This is particularly important for students in Years Four and Five who are part of the Press Start iPad program.
+This is particularly important for students in Years Four, Five and Six who are part of the Press Start iPad program.

 All teachers at Yanchep Beach Primary School have completed child protection training.
 By educating students about protective behaviours and working with agencies such as the Department of Communities, our goal is to keep all children safe from abuse and neglect.
 Our child protection policies align with the Department of Education’s Child Protection Policy which requires teachers to report any instances of suspected abuse or neglect.